chrispei1101/ECS150-Project1/REPORT.md

 main loop.
 If the entered command matches one of the built-ins, the corresponding function is called.

+The `handle_exit` function terminates the shell program.
+It prints a farewell message and completion message to stderr to indicate the successful execution of the exit command and then exits the program with a successful termination status using `exit(EXIT_SUCCESS)`.

+The `handle_pwd` function utilizes the `getcwd()` to obtain the current directory and stores it in the `cwd` buffer.
+If successful, it prints the current directory to `stdout`.
+If not, it prints an error message using `perror()`.
+It also prints a completion message indicating the execution status.

+The `handle_cd` function changes the current directory to the one specified path using the `chdir()`.
+If the operation fails, it prints an error message to `stderr`.
+It also prints a completion message indicating the execution status.

 ### 3. Output Redirection
 Output redirection is implemented by identifying the presence of > or >> in the command line.
 The output file is then extracted, and the open system call is